jpalomav/SAET_master/README.md

 If you have any problems with this way of installation, remove the virtual environment, create it again and try to install the libraries one by one manually.
 In the file “requirements_readme.txt” we can see the minimum versions of these libraries and some notes about the GDAL library.
 To remove the virtual environment, follow the next steps:
 1. Close your command prompt window
-2. Delete the folder containing the virtual environment (in this case, the folder “env”)
+2. Delete the folder containing the virtual environment (in this case, the folder “saet_env”)
 3. Repeat the steps 7 and 8 to create and activate again the virtual environment.
 4. Try the manual installation of each single library typing pip install (library_name)==(library_version).
 Example:  pip install numpy==1.21.2. **It is recommendable to do the manual installation in the same order as you can see in the table of libraries in the section 8.**